mdugot/Mario-AI/README.md

 cd Mario-AI
 make
 ```
 Use jave to execute the JAR.
+It will generate a random level and let the AI solve it.

 ```
 java -jar run.jar
 ```

-You can give an number as argument to the program that will be used as the seed used for the level random generation.
+The progam accept as first argument a number that will be used as the seed for the level random generation.
 It allow you to play multiple time the same level.

 ```